 3. Skipping a permit search.

-We see this a lot and like to warn that it can be a big mistake.
-At the end of the day, if you're working for the buyer, you're responsible for helping them with due diligence.
-If they move into their house and discover open or expired permits when they go to make improvements, they're going to wonder why no one found the issue.
-They're going to look to the real estate agent and the agent will look to you.
+A full municipal lien search includes a permit history search.
+Skipping the permit search can lead to issues for the new owner like fees to close out an old permit or even fines for work that wasn’t completed or properly inspected by the city or county building department.
+At the end of the day, if you’re working for the buyer, you’re responsible for helping them with due diligence.
+If they move into their house and discover open or expired permits when they go to make improvements, they’re going to wonder why no one found the issue.
+They’re going to look to the real estate agent and the agent will look to you.